Mrmeguyme/Spagtorio/README.md

 The Spaghetti mod for factorio

 ## Current Features
-* Mine-able Spaghetti Ore
+* Mine-able Spaghetti and Meatball Ores

 * Cookable spaghetti item

+* All spaghetti heals, but make sure it's cooked!

-* Eat-able Spaghetti and Meatballs
+* Eatable Spaghetti and Meatballs

+* Cookable Meatballs

+## Future Plans
+* Items which are of use.

+* Changes to how the game works.